LiamConnell/deep-algotrading/README.md

 * migrating to AWS and using GPU computing power
 * ensebling large numbers of strategies that are generated with the same code
     + policy grads find local maxima so no reason not to use that to my advantage
-* REDUCE OVERFITTING, use techniques like dropout to avoid overfitting enormously
 * testing suite to be able to test if the strategies are viable objectively
 * convolution nets, especially among larger groups of symbols we can expect that some patterns are fractal
 * turning it into a more formal project or web app